 Filtering the syrup

-Before you go through the final stage of turning the sap into syrup you’ll need to filter it – you can make a sleeve from cheesecloth to filter it through or buy special cotton filter.
+Before you go through the final stage of turning the sap into syrup you’ll need to filter it – you can make a sleeve from cheesecloth to filter it through or buy a special cotton filter.

 Lots of people use a coffee filter.
 It’s important that you filter when the syrup is still very warm otherwise it will stick on the filter material.